We've started the New Year with a spring in our step...More Than Mum is back!

-Future Female Society were getting their voices HEARD for this years International Women's Day, the theme of which this year was # Balance for Better
+Future Female Society were getting their voices heard during this years International Women's Day...

-She then hopped on a train to Norwich to appear on Look East discussing the day and how women can support other women, then it was into a taxi to the John Peel Centre in Stowmarket to for an International Women's Day Gig hosted by 'Get on the Soapbox events Amy Wragg.
+Kim then hopped on a train to Norwich to appear on BBC Look East after being asked to give her advice on how women can support other women.
+The day wasn't over yet though as she then whizzed off in a taxi to the John Peel Centre in Stowmarket for an International Women's Day gig hosted by 'Get on the Soapbox Events' Amy Wragg.

-At this event Kim was part of a panel discussion alongside FFS Lead Facilitator Angelle Joseph, AND our very own GWYA crew member Sienna Potter performed earlier in the evening.
+At this event Kim was part of a panel discussion alongside Future Female Society Lead Facilitator Angelle Joseph, supported by our very own Girls Where You At crew member Sienna Potter who performed earlier in the evening.

-Angelle and Sienna then went on to perform at another IWD gig in Diss (Kim had gone home to bed by this point... lazy!) so there was a FULL day and night of FFS goodness all over International Women's Day...
-YEY!
+Angelle and Sienna then went on to represent Future Female Society by performing at another International Women's Day gig in Diss (Kim had gone home to bed by this point... lazy!)

 December 13, 2018